webix-hub/docs/data/api/_alert.md

 Please note, created boxes:

-- Not modal (don't prevent the workflow on the application parent window).
+- Don't prevent the workflow on the application parent window.
 - Exist in the only copy (when a new window appears - the previous one disappears).

 ###Extended initialization